Solitta/Pythonla-Basit-Hesap-Makinesi/README.md

 login()
 int(input())
 ---------------------------------------------------------------- ------------------------------------------
-Name of the site made = replit.com
+The site I use = replit.com

 If you have something to ask, you can reach it via discord.
 You can benefit from our help service that can benefit from software-related services https://discord.gg/WhTUPhdD.